Sulfine

 Sulfinylmethane or sulfine is an organic compound with molecular formula H2CSO.
 It is the simplest sulfine.
 Sulfines are chemical compounds with the general structure XY=SO.
-IUPAC considers the term 'sulfine' obsolete, preferring instead thiocarbonyl S-oxide, despite this the use of the term sulfine still predominates in the chemical literature.
+IUPAC considers the term 'sulfine' obsolete, preferring instead thiocarbonyl S-oxide; despite this, the use of the term sulfine still predominates in the chemical literature.

 Substituted sulfines

 The parent sulfine H2CSO is very labile, whereas substituted derivatives are more conveniently isolated.

-One example is syn-propanethial-S-oxide which is produced from allicin and is responsible for eye-watering effects of cutting onions.
-Another example is diphenylsulfine, obtained by oxidation of thiobenzophenone:
+One route is a variant of ketene synthesis, in which a sulfinyl halide reacts with a hindered base.
+For example, syn-propanethial-S-oxide, responsible for eye-watering effects of cutting onions, is produced so from allicin.

+Another route is oxidation, as with thiobenzophenone from diphenylsulfine: